 Chris Stewart with “22 degree Solar Halo”

 Percy Amoils with “Amateur versus Professional”

 Gary Els with “Colour Moon”

-Many thanks for all presenters (and moderators) -
+Many thanks for all presenters (and moderators) - summary of presentations:

 Ernie Halberg (Gr 12) explains how he discovered and became the 1st school student in Africa to discover an asteroid, Asteroid 2010 DC2 and Monique Gerber (Gr 10) explains her asteroid project “The Doomsday Rock”.
 What a wonderful breath of fresh air.
 Here were two great role models for our youngsters that attended and they generated a lot of questions from other young students.
 They both gained from the experience and we really hope they stay in touch with ASSA.
 (Moderator: Case Rijsdijkl)